‘A Complete Unknown’: Bob Dylan’s Activism Watered Down or Revitalised?

 “Dylan”, the phenomenon

-As other critics Mangold’s film have commented its focus on characters like Joan Baez and Pete Seeger makes it a film much more “about Dylan the phenomenon than Dylan the man”.
-A Complete Unknown explains Bob Dylan’s role in American culture’s canon through the stark image of a specific historic event – the Newport Folk Festival performance in 1965 – a turn that impacted music, activism, and literature – focusing the narrative on what rising to fame, and rebelling against it, looks like.
+Thus the film, with its focus on characters like Joan Baez and Pete Seeger, becomes much more “about Dylan the phenomenon than Dylan the man”.
+A Complete Unknown explains Bob Dylan’s role in American culture’s canon through the stark image of a specific historic event – the Newport Folk Festival performance in 1965 – a turn that impacted music, activism, and literature – narrowing the narrative on what rising to fame, and rebelling against it, looks like.
 It establishes the premises of Dylan’s fame yet does so in a way that may seem too clear-cut for such a complex and constantly evolving artist.

 Martin Luther King on the March on Washington in 1963.
 Copyright / Photo: MLKOnline.